DataONEorg/dataone-web/content/learning/training.md

   background: data-wave
   small_title: Upcoming Training
   title: Reproducible Research Techniques for Synthesis
+  intro: ''
+  blocks:
+  - template: markdown
+    style: default
-  intro: This five-day workshop is designed to help researchers stay abreast of current
-    best practices and initiatives and get started on acquiring good data science skills to maximize their productivity, share their data with the scientific community effectively and efficiently, and benefit from the re-use of their data by others.
+    content: "**Dates: November 12-13 and 17-18  \nLocation: Remote (via Zoom)**\n\nThis five-day workshop is designed to help researchers stay abreast of current best practices and initiatives and get started on acquiring good data science skills to maximize their productivity, share their data with the scientific community effectively and efficiently, and benefit from the re-use of their data by others.
-    The course will be held remotely and run on November 12 and 13, break for the weekend, and resume for November 16, 17 and 18.
-Full details and registraiton information available at the link below.
+      \n\nThe course will be held remotely and run on November 12 and 13, break for the weekend, and resume for November 16, 17 and 18.
+Full details and registraiton information available at the link below."
-  blocks: []
   type: ''
   background_image: ''
   background2: ''